Error bounds for model reduction of feedback-controlled linear stochastic dynamics on Hilbert spaces: Optimal control theory

 \section{Optimal control theory}

+{ As discussed in the introduction of this paper, optimal control of large-scale SDEs \eqref{eq:standardform} given cost functionals \eqref{eq:energy2} is generally very expensive or even infeasible.
+Therefore, MOR is used to approximate these high-dimensional equations in order to subsequently solve the optimal control problem in the surrogate model.
+We denote the output of the full and the reduced system by $Y(u)= CZ(u)$ and $\widetilde Y(u)= \widetilde C\widetilde Z(u)$, respectively, and write the dependence on the control $u$ explicitly.
+Obtaining an optimal control $\widetilde u_*$ in the reduced system, it is known by Theorems \ref{theo:stoch} and \ref{theo:stochbil} that $Y(\widetilde u_*)\approx \widetilde Y(\widetilde u_*)$ if we apply BT in order to ensure $\lVert \Delta(H^{\operatorname{ou}\vert \operatorname{lin}}) \rVert_{\operatorname{TC}}$ to be small.
+However, we are more interested in the performance of the reduced optimal control in the original system.
+This means that we measure the distances between $Y(u_*)$ and $ \widetilde Y(\widetilde u_*)$ as well as $u^*$ and $\widetilde u_*$ in terms of the cost functionals.
+Here, $u_*$ represents the optimal control in the original model.
+Therefore, we establish the following proposition.
 We start by showing that the abstract optimal control problems for the two stochastic equations \eqref{eq:standardform} with control functionals \eqref{eq:energy2} are well-posed.
-Moreover, we state explicit bounds for the optimal control error under model order reduction. \begin{prop} The optimal control problem \emph{(OCP)} for stochastic systems \eqref{eq:standardform} with associated energy functionals $J,$\footnote{We just write $J$ to denote any of the functionals in \eqref{eq:energy2}} as in \eqref{eq:energy2}, is well-posed and there exists a minimizer $u \in L^2(\Omega_T)$ to the \emph{OCP}.
+Moreover, we state explicit bounds on the cost functionals for the optimal control error under MOR.} \begin{prop} The optimal control problem \emph{(OCP)} for stochastic systems \eqref{eq:standardform} with associated energy functionals $J,$\footnote{We just write $J$ to denote any of the functionals in \eqref{eq:energy2}} as in \eqref{eq:energy2}, is well-posed and there exists a minimizer $u \in L^2(\Omega_T)$ to the \emph{OCP}.
 Let us now consider two systems, with outputs $CZ$ and $\widetilde C \widetilde Z$ satisfying the conditions of Theorems \ref{theo:stoch} and \ref{theo:stochbil} respectively, and consider two minimizers, of the two energy functionals systems given by

 In the case of Ornstein-Uhlenbeck processes we have

 and for linear systems with multiplicative noise and $r \in [1,2)$ there is $C_T>0$ such that